thomassidor/tinytricks/README.md

 Questions, comments, enhancement suggestions, ideas for modules and everything else: [Create a ticket.](https://github.com/thomassidor/tinytricks/issues/new)

 All the  best, Thomas René Sidor

-## Module descriptions (in progress)

-### Simplex Noise (SN1 + SN8)
-Generates a smooth bipolar value based on simplex noise.
-Available in versions with 1 or 8 independent outputs.

-`SPEED` changes the rate of change the random values.

-`JITTER` introduces micro bumps in the random values.
-Can e.g. be used to introduce a bit of local variance at slow speeds - if you want to avoid it to be too smooth and predictable.

-`PINNING` sets the amount of time the value is pinned to either +5 or -5.
-The higher pinning the more of the time a channel will be either at minimum or maximum rather than somewhere in the middle.
-High pinning values also speeds up the rate at which the change moves from maximum to minimum.

-### Wavetable Oscillator (WAVE)
-A wavetable style oscillator - with three seperate oscillators - where you can (and need to) capture your own waves.

-#### Creating the wavetable
-To capture a wavetable connect audio to `WAVE TOP`, `MIDDLE` and `BOTTOM` and press `CAPTURE`.
-This will record the incoming audio to the respectively the top, middle and bottom positions in the wavetable.
-Intermediate values are automatically interpolated.

-Connect `SYNC` from your oscillator to sync the recording to one single cycle.
-If not connected 2048 samples will be recorded.

-`MIRROR` mirrors the recorded wave at the halfway point.

-#### Main oscillator
-`FREQ` and `FINE` determines the coarse and fine tuning of the output.
-CV for `FREQ` is 1 volt per octave.

-`POS` determines the vertical position in the wavetable.

-#### Oscillator 2 and Oscillator 3
-These are seperate oscillators using the same wavetable that can be turned on and off individually using `ENABLE`.

-`DETUNE` offsets the pitch reletive to the main oscillator.

-`POS` offsets the vertical position in the wavetable relative to the main oscillator.

-`SYNC` enables oscillator hard sync agains the chosen oscillator.
-To hear the effect detune the oscillator.

 ## Changelog